 A tour at the Vatican is probably the first line in your “to do list” for a trip to Rome (which is ironical, in fact, as the Vatican is not in Rome, neither in Italy… It’s a foreign country!
-But you know that, right?)
+But you already know that, right?)

-- best or worst times?
+- best or worst time?
 Many people ask about the “early entrance” because this is largely advertised.
 But our reply is always the same: the early entrance is no longer so convenient as there are a lot of group companies buying slots for the special admissions of 7.30 and 8 a.m. which results in galleries almost as crowded as in the rest of the day, having paid a higher price.
 We only recommend this early entrance if you need to leave Rome early on the same day (maybe for a cruise).
-An alternative is the ticket called “breakfast at the Vatican”, at least this still is a good option.
-You are allowed to enter the museum at 7.15 a.m. and have a nice buffet breakfast served in the courtyard of the Pinecone (the ticket is 64 euros instead of 21).
+An alternative is the ticket called “breakfast at the Vatican”: you are allowed to enter the museum at 7.45 a.m. and have a buffet breakfast served in the courtyard of the Pinecone during the good days.
 We do not recommend this option in the cold months, as breakfast is served in the cafeteria and this is not scenic at all.
-If you do not plan to spend a long time in the museum, but just want to hit the “must sees”, an entrance at 3.00 p.m. is probably the smarter idea.
+If you do not plan to spend a long time in the museum, but just want to hit the “must sees”, an entrance at 4.00 or 4.30 p.m. is probably the smarter idea.

-- The Vatican Gardens: are really interesting, but cannot be visited in a standard tour, only a limited number of visitors per day can drive across onboard of a “safari minibus” which allows guests to enjoy the landscape and take pictures.
+- The Vatican Gardens: are really interesting, but cannot be visited in a standard tour, only a limited number of visitors per day can drive across them onboard of a “safari minibus” which allows guests to enjoy the landscape and take pictures.
 This bus tour lasts approx 1 hr and it is an occasion to see the most significant buildings of the Vatican City State.
-It costs 36 euros per person including audioguide in your language on the bus and the Vatican Museum ticket.
+It includes an audioguide in your language on the bus and the Vatican Museum ticket.
 Not available for kids under the age of 6 or people on wheelchairs.
 The Vatican Gardens can also be visited on a walking tour of about 2 hrs only led by internal guides.

-- Seeing the Pope: some agencies sell tours for this request, we find it a robbery as you can book and go on own and the Vatican doesn’t require any money for this “ticket”: they only ask for a reservation for audiences and masses with the Pope.
+- Seeing the Pope: some agencies sell tours for this request, we find it a robbery as you can book and go on own and the Vatican doesn’t ask for any money for this pass: they only require a reservation for audiences and masses with the Pope.
 You find the calendar and infos here.
 For the Papal blessing on Sundays at noon in St. Peter’s square no reservation is needed.
 Just go there.
 It lasts usually 15 minutes.

 If you have any other query about the Vatican, let us know and we will be happy to make researches and improve this post for everybody’s benefit!